CORONAVIRUS - COVID-19

 We are getting rising numbers of patients not attending for pre-booked appointments and this results in delays for all patients being seen.
 Demand for appointments is high so a patient who misses their appointment may need to wait some time to be seen again.
 Reasons for missing appointments are variable and we understand that it cannot always be avoided.

-We are therefore going to trial sending appointment reminders via text to your mobile phone, to try and improve the rate of attendance.
+We are now sending appointment reminders via text to your mobile phone, to try and improve the rate of attendance.
 This is the same type of service currently being offered by local dentists and by Hospital Outpatient Departments, with good effect.

 Please can you let us know your current mobile number so we can send reminders for your future appointments.